 Unraveling India's growth potential through a series of webinars featuring central & state ministers

-India - US bilateral relations have developed into a "global strategic partnership", based on shared democratic values and increasing convergence of interests on bilateral, regional and global issues.
+India - US bilateral relations have developed into a Comprehensive Global Strategic Partnership, based on shared democratic values and increasing convergence of interests on bilateral, regional, and global issues.

 The bilateral cooperation between the two nations is broad-based and multi-sectoral, covering trade and investment, defence and security, education, science and technology, cybersecurity, high-technology, civil nuclear energy, space technology and applications, clean energy, environment, agriculture and health.
 This strong cooperation between the two countries is evident as US is one of the top FDI contributors.

 India - US Ministerial 2+2 Dialogue was launched to provide a positive, forward-looking vision for the India - US strategic partnership and to promote synergy in their diplomatic and security efforts.

 India - US Commercial Dialogue is set up to discuss trade and commerce relations and identify areas for closer collaboration between the two countries.
 The corresponding CEO Forum focuses on investments and business issues to promote a mutually beneficial business environment.

 US - India State Spotlight Webinar Series was launched to raise industry awareness of key economic policy developments in both countries and gather feedback from stakeholders.
 The objective is to disseminate information on the regulations for Doing Business to the Private Sectors of both countries.

 During the third India - US Ministerial 2+2 Ministerial Dialogue, 5 agreements were signed including Basic Exchange and Cooperation Agreement (BECA) between the respective defence ministries and an agreement for Electronic Exchange of Customs Data between the Postal Operators.
 Other MoUs and agreements for cooperation in the energy healthcare sectors were signed.